chanzuckerberg/prometheus-demo/README.md

 docker-compose up
 ```

+You will have to wait a few minutes before metrics start to appear on the dashboards described in the following sections.

 ## Monitoring HTTP microservices

 The `docker-compose.yaml` configuration sets up three instances of an HTTP key/value store microservice (similar to memcached).